Aptivi/NitrocidKS/CONTRIBUTING.md

   * `alpha`: Indicates that this release is an alpha version
   * `beta`: Indicates that this release is a beta version
   * `release`: Indicates that this release is a major release (i.e. changes the major part and/or the minor part)
-  * `servicing`: Indicates that this release is a minore release (i.e. changes the build part and/or the patch part)
+  * `servicing`: Indicates that this release is a minor release (i.e. changes the build part and/or the patch part)

 ## Assistance of AI

-Although artifical intelligence (AI) is a next-gen technology that every company are leaning to, which we are proud of, but when contributing code or other things to this project, we rely on human work to ensure maximum quality.
+Although artifical intelligence (AI) is a next-gen technology that every company is leaning to, which we are proud of, but when contributing code or other things to this project, we rely on human work to ensure maximum quality.
 This means that you are not allowed to use any kind of AI assistance to generate code and non-code contributions, such as ChatGPT and others, in fear of licensing issues, potential security issues, and current hallucination issues.
 Any usage of such tools when contributing will be immediately rejected.

 ## Engagement with the Community